 On the lookout for some new panels?
-In this post, we’ll give you a rundown of monocrystalline vs. polycrystalline solar panels.
+This post will give you a rundown of monocrystalline vs polycrystalline solar panels.
 By the end, you’ll know which is right for you.
-We’ll also recommend a few picks throughout so your new array is worth the pay.
+We’ll also recommend a few picks throughout, so your new array is worth the pay.

-By having a single crystal per cell rather than many, monocrystalline solar panels have a few advantages.
-This cell design allows for a larger surface area that can capture sunlight, which means more efficiency per square meter.
-Pretty handy when you’re short for space.
-As a result of this, they also perform better in hot environments and work better in sub-optimal coverage, such as shaded areas.
+Monocrystalline solar panels have a few advantages by having a single crystal per cell rather than many.
+This cell design allows for a larger surface area to capture sunlight, which means more efficiency per square meter.
+Pretty handy when you’re short on space.
+As a result, they also perform better in hot environments and work better in sub-optimal coverage, such as shaded areas.

-In a nutshell, a single-crystal solar cell = more efficiency and less space needed.
+In a nutshell, a single-crystal solar cell = more efficiency and less space.

-Polycrystalline solar cells on the other hand are not made up of a single silicon cell, they’re made up of many, hence the name poly.
+On the other hand, polycrystalline solar cells are not made up of a single silicon cell; they’re made up of many, hence the name poly.
 Unlike monocrystalline panels, multiple crystals of silicon are melded together in the manufacturing process to form the solar cells, resulting in the end product taking up more space and sacrificing efficiency.